mbajdman/Data-Science-Portfolio/README.md

 - Performance metrics of different models, highlighting the most accurate approach for this task.
 - Understanding of the challenges and limitations of predicting property interactions in the real estate market.

-Project 5: Employee Churn Prediction
+Project 5: Customer Churn Prediction
 ---------------------------------------------------

 File: https://github.com/mbajdman/Data-Science-Portfolio/blob/main/Customer%20Churn/Customer_Churn_Prediction.ipynb